bakberdy/run_tracker_flutter/README.md

 flutter run
 ```

-Or to build APK for Android:
+To build APK for Android:

 ```bash
 flutter build apk
 ```

-Or to build for iOS (Mac only):
+To build for iOS (on macOS with Xcode installed):

 ```bash
 flutter build ios
 ```

-> ⚠️ Make sure you've set up Flutter correctly.
-See [Flutter installation guide](https://docs.flutter.dev/get-started/install).

 ---